 Andøya is primarily known for whales and northern lights, and for almost triggering WW3 in 1995, the year before I served.
 When a weather research rocket misfired into Russian territory form a civilian base next to the military airport, a more-than-slightly inebriated Boris Yeltsin mistook the incident for a surprise nuclear attack from NATO, and later went on TV claiming he had almost pushed the nuclear button.
 My months at Andøya were not exactly that action packed.
 It was certainly an exciting experience, in a spectacularly beautiful natural scenery, though.

-After finishing my year in green fatigues, it was time to think about my future.
-I had never really doubted that I wanted to go to business school, so the choice was easy.
+After saying goodbye to my military fatigues and my G3, I was facing some major choices about my future.
+I had never really doubted that I wanted to go to business school, though, so it was never a tough decision.

 BI Norwegian Business School is the second-largest business school in Europe.
 In Norway, they are locked in a perennial competition with the other major business academy, NHH in Bergen.
 For decades, the two have been fighting about having the best, international rankings, the most famous professors, etc. In recent years, BI has however outgrown NHH by far.

-During my years in college, I played an active role in the student community, as a journalist in the student newspaper, Inside, and later as Head of IT of the whole student union.
+During my years in college, I played an active role in the student community, as a journalist in the student newspaper, Inside, and later as Head of IT of the whole student union with its numerous sub-committees.
 I was also in the International Committee, and the Yearbook Committee (yes, those dreaded pictures coming back to haunt you.
 Blame me! 😆)

 Towards the end of my years at BI, I was craving an opportunity to expand my horizons again.
 Getting away from Norway wasn’t enough.
 I wanted to try something outside the Western world!